 First activation and Warnings

-1. Assure that hardware is assemblied correctly, wires size are chosen properly and connections are well done: please note power dissipation depends by I² and 32A is a huge current for a charging session that can last several hours!
+- Assure that hardware is assemblied correctly, wires size are chosen properly and connections are well done: please note power dissipation depends by I² and 32A is a huge current for a long lasting charging session (several hours)!

 Start and stop charging sessions